minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 .

-TODO: ASK WHERE THIS IS USED

 .

 .

 ### schema.json
 This JSON is used as the basis for a form for the user.
 When the user enables this boefje they can get the option to give extra information.
 For example, it can contain an API key that the script requires.

 This is an example of a schema.json file:
 ```